mirageglobe/zip-testcafe/README.md

-# testcafe with jessie
+# testcafe with debian-jessie/debian-stretch/alpine3.9

-image for a single testcafe(https://github.com/DevExpress/testcafe) with jessie/stretch/alpine. this docker image is a builder for screen dependancies.
+image of testcafe (https://github.com/DevExpress/testcafe) with slim versions of debian-jessie/debian-stretch/alpine. this docker image is a builder for screen dependancies.

+image dependancies :

+- testcafe:jessie - official node:10.15-jessie-slim
+- testcafe:stretch - official node:10.15-stretch-slim
+- testcafe:alpine - official node:10.15-alpine

 included packages :

 - tini 0.18.0 (https://github.com/krallin/tini)
-- node:10.15.0-jessie / stretch / alpine 3.9

-# to use
+# how to use

 for help